-A school must not treat a person less favourably on racial grounds with regard to admissions, exclusions, access to benefits, facilities or services or the employment of staff.
-Racial grounds are grounds of race, colour, nationality, or ethnic or national origin.
+A school must not treat a person less favourably on racial grounds about admissions, exclusions, access to benefits, facilities or services or staff employment.
+Racial grounds are race, colour, nationality, or ethnic or national origin.
 Discrimination on racial grounds can also be indirect.
-Indirect discrimination is unlawful unless justified irrespective of racial grounds and can occur when a practice appears neutral, but in fact has a disproportionate adverse impact on those from a certain racial group.
+Indirect discrimination is unlawful unless justified, irrespective of racial grounds, and can occur when a practice appears neutral but has a disproportionate adverse impact on those from a particular racial group.

-It is unlawful for an educational establishment to discriminate directly or indirectly on racial grounds with regard to:
+It is unlawful for an educational establishment to discriminate directly or indirectly on racial grounds about: